 DHS held a virtual public forum on September 30, 2020 to provide the public with an opportunity to comment on the progress of the PMAP+ demonstration.
 A notice was published on the DHS Public Participation web site on August 28, 2020 informing the public of the date and time of the forum and instructions on how to join the forum.
 There were no members of the public in attendance at the forum.
-The next public forum is planned for spring 2022.
+The next public forums are planned for April 2022 and the fall of 2022.